 Imagine a world without creative versions 1-1000 polluting your desktop and confusing your media team.
 Certainly, managing sophisticated creative assets through JPEG attachments is much too cumbersome.

-On a CMP, several users can directly access the latest ad versions and make adjustments as needed.
+On creative production software, several users can directly access the latest ad versions and make adjustments as needed.
 Sensitive areas, such as preview, review, approval and tag generation are set to public read-only availability.
 This way all teams and team members can access the creative but permissions can be set to ensure no damage is done.
 A multi-stakeholder workflow speeds the process along while getting everyone on the same page.

 Read more about improved workflow here.

 Creative production software helps move production towards an errorless future.
 Rather than compulsively reproofing your entire creative output across languages, this technology can maximize the use of one, correct version across the board, while streamlining communication and easily getting the creative in front of the right team members.

 After all, you don’t want to end up with a translation fail like this.

 5. No matter how hard you try, you still feel stuck